davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

   </h1>
 </center>

 ---
 TODO we need to formally open a design discussion at some point, and in doing so we want to set a few simplifications up front, such as binary choice, one-shot decisions, completely arbitrary/no-preference conflict resolution.
 Here is probably a good point in the post to do that.

+Update: this is now the opening of a brand new section
 ---

 ## A Programming Interface